 Hello!
 And welcome to my story.
 I have always been interested in nutrition and the digestive system.
-The first year in science class that we started to learn about the human body, I knew I wanted to be able to have a job that made me learn more about it.
-Specifically I was always interested in the digestive system, and still continuing to learn!
+The first year in science class that we started to learn about the human body, I knew I wanted to learn more, and I’ve never stopped learning.

 My Allergies As A Child